 * After a Mass Shooting, a Surge in Accidental Deaths -- Research on the Sandy Hook massacre shows public focus on firearms after a massacre leads to more tragedy, particularly among children.
 (P Mosendz, Bloomberg, December 7, 2017.)
 An example of coverage by the general news media.

 * Sandy Hook mass shooting triggers weapons purchase.
-(K Jaramillo, LatinAmerican Post, December 17, 2017.)
+(K Jaramillo, LatinAmerican Post, December 17, 2017.
+Now archived.)
 A view from outside the US.

 * Wellesley Faculty Find that a Jump in Gun Sales and Accidental Gun Deaths Followed the 2012 Sandy Hook Shootings.
 (Wellesley College, December 8, 2017.)
 From the lead institution -- a two-hour drive from Sandy Hook.
 Links to several news stories in the mainstream general media.